 Know what kind of loan you are applying for

-Perkins loans— Set by government at 5%, these are exceptional need-based loans available to undergraduate and graduate students.
+Perkins loans— Set by the government at 5%, these are exceptional need-based loans available to undergraduate and graduate students.
 Not all schools participate in this government program, in which your school becomes the lender.
 Undergraduates may borrow up to $5,500 per year according to 2014. https://studentaid.ed.gov/types/loans/perkins.

-Private loans—These often come with a very high interest rate.
+Private loans—These often come with a very high-interest rate.
 However, they are not need-based, so they are available to everyone.
 Most depend on credit scores.
 Some rates are variable (meaning they change frequently), so buyer beware – private loans should only be a last-ditch necessity.

 Read the fine print